Finalist wins: Paris Prix Royale; Big Apple Film Fest; Story Pros International; WeScreenplay

 Jules grows flowers for haute couture perfumes in Grasse, France, the perfume capital of the world.
 Her farm is known for its jasmine flowers, which actually release a scent similar to that of a decaying body.
 That scent comes in handy when an American businessman, in town to close a top secret deal, ends up dead in his hotel.

 His death opens the door for Jules to finally realize her dream of making her own perfume.
-So Anne, the dead businessman’s much younger wife, and Alianor, Jules’ sharp-tongued octogenarian grandmother, conspire to keep Bob’s death a secret and his body hidden.
+So she conspires with Anne, the dead businessman’s much younger wife, and Alianor, her sharp-tongued octogenarian grandmother, to keep Bob’s death a secret and his body hidden until they can conclude the deal for their own benefit.

 Grasse Stains is a black comedy and a screwball farce about love, sex, death and perfume.